• Skip to primary navigation

 Once everything is added to the cart, go to the cart and begin your checkout.
 Again, make sure the dates are what you wanted for the items.

 Review the available insurance options if applicable.
-There’s No Lenscap Protection Plan, Lenscap: Damage Only and Lenscap+: Damage & Theft.
-From what I’ve seen, the Lenscap: Damage Only plan is selected by default but I recommend reading though the coverage to make sure you know exactly what option you’ll be choosing (or not choosing).
+There’s No Lenscap Protection Plan, Lenscap: Damage Only, and Lenscap+: Damage & Theft.
+From what I’ve seen, the Lenscap: Damage Only plan is selected by default, but I recommend reading through the coverage to make sure you know exactly what option you’ll be choosing (or not choosing).

 This is huge for me.
-And I imagine huge for anybody working a big job on a time constraint, that doesn’t live near a pickup location.
+And I imagine it is huge for anybody working a big job on a time constraint that doesn’t live near a pickup location.
 By having it delivered to FedEx, they initially sign it for you.
-Then they hold it and notify you of it’s arrival so you can come pick it up when you are free to do so.
+Then they hold it and notify you of its arrival so you can come to pick it up when you are free to do so.

-Saves me the hassle of having to be home to sign for the package.
-I can pickup the package at my own convenience.
+It saves me the hassle of being home to sign for the package.
+I can pick up the package at my own convenience.

-Now, shipping costs do hurt a little bit but that added cost works in your favor as the camera/lens arrive in a rock solid hard case.
-I’d rather pay that shipping cost than have the camera/lens arrive broke or Lensrentals getting busted items back after I shipped them unbroken.
+Now, shipping costs do hurt a little bit, but that added cost works in your favor as the camera/lens arrives in a rock-solid hard case.
+I’d rather pay that shipping cost than have the camera/lens arrive broke or Lensrentals get busted items back after I shipped them unbroken.

 Play & Return